In demand Financial Services and Banking skills

 Mergers & Acquisitions

-When the ownership of a company or its operating units are transferred to another organisation, it is a merger and acquisition process.
+When the ownership of a company or its operating units is transferred to another organisation, it is a merger and acquisition process.
 Having experience in this area of finance is attractive as you will have facilitated the restructuring of an organisation.

 Quantitative Analysis and Coding